MichaelMMeskhi/meta-learning-progress/README.md

 ### Wish list

-These are tasks and datasets that are still missing:

-- Add community rules
-- Add contribution rules
+Things that everyone would like to see here:

 - Create road map for this repo
+- Add more information

 ### Acknowledgments